• Home

 vanilla cranberry eggnog loaf

-Can you Freeze Cranberry Eggnog Bread?
+Can you Freeze Eggnog Bread?

 Yes, you sure can!
 Once the bread is cooled, tightly wrap in plenty of plastic wrap or in a freezer ziploc bag.
 If doing so, I’d wait and ice the loaf after unthawing, so that it doesn’t come off on the wrap.

 With this recipe you also have the option of using the bread batter to instead make muffins or mini-loafs.
 Of course remember that bake time will vary in doing so.
-Keep an eye on it, and when an inserted toothpick or knife comes out clean, it’s done.

 For your baking tray or next holiday gathering, here are more holiday recipes to try.